 Evaluation of Canadian International Assistance Programming in Ukraine, 2009/2010 to 2017/2018

-- Clarify the responsibilities of departmental actors with respect to the linkages between humanitarian assistance, development and stabilization.
+- Clarify responsibilities of departmental actors with respect to the humanitarian-development-stabilization nexus.

-- Reduce the number of sub-sectors and address medium- and longer-term reconstruction and rehabilitation needs in eastern Ukraine.
+- Narrow the number of sub-sectors and address the medium- and longer-term, reconstruction and recovery needs in eastern Ukraine.